-Many people think about tax planning around April 15.
-In fact what they are really thinking about is tax preparation.
-The best time to start tax planning for 2014 was January 1, 2014 and not April 15th of 2015.
+Many people think tax planning occurs around April 15 when what they are actually thinking of is tax preparation.
+The best time to start tax planning for 2014 was January 1, 2014, and not April 15th of 2015.
 Many of us are used to focusing on meeting deadlines.
-You might buy one of the popular programs or go to a tax preparer somewhere before that time and except for things such as making a contribution to an IRA there are a few things you can do to affect your return for the previous year.
+You might buy one of the popular programs or go to a tax preparer somewhere before that time and except for things such as contributing to an IRA, there are a few things you can do to affect your return for the previous year.

 Tax Planning vs. Tax Preparation

 The tax code in many ways is trying to direct social behavior.
-There are income reductions, deductions and credits.
-Each one has its own value in reducing your ultimate tax bill.
-There are child credits, deductions for charitable cash and non-cash contributions and credits for green energy improvements.
-Many of these things are totally unknown the average person that may be able to qualify if only they had no. Once the tax deadline is over most people simply go back to their normal behavior and totally forget about looking into ways that they may have been able to reduce their taxes.
+There are income reductions, deductions, and credits.
+Each one has value in reducing your ultimate tax bill.
+There are child credits, deductions for charitable cash and non-cash contributions, and credits for green energy improvements.
+Many of these things are unknown to the average person that may be able to qualify if only they had not.
+Once the tax deadline is over most people simply go back to their normal behavior and forget about looking into ways that they may have been able to reduce their taxes.

 I recommend that you have your tax advisor and your investment advisor ideally a CERTIFIED FINANCIAL PLANNER™ professional get together and discuss your case to see if there are opportunities.
-You may also want to include your estate planning attorney as I’ve seen cases where advice was given by a CPA that was different from the estate planning attorney that ended up costing the taxpayer additional monies when their tax returns weren’t coordinated.
+You may also want to include your estate planning attorney.
+I’ve seen cases where the advice given by a CPA was different than the estate planning attorney.
+This ended up costing the taxpayer additional monies when their tax returns weren’t coordinated.

 (1) This information is not intended to be a substitute for specific individualized tax advice.
 We suggest that you discuss your specific tax issues with a qualified tax advisor.